 Next to the bus station we find a newly renovated park that invites you to take a walk and rest in between monument and monument.
 A quiet place to go.
 Children can also enjoy children's games.

-Green corner next to the Acequión beach with a children's play area, a bandstand for musical concerts, a beautiful old restored fountain and various plants and trees.
+This green corner next to the Acequión beach has a children's play area, a bandstand for musical concerts, a beautiful old restored fountain and various plants and trees.

 Download your Alicante guide!